-Fear is essential – to a certain degree.
-It keeps us alive by insisting we pay attention to potential dangers and threats.
+Fear, and even stress, are essential – to a certain degree.
+They keep us alive by insisting we pay attention to potential dangers and threats.
 However, living with too much fear – and fear’s conjoined twin, anger – leaves us living lives that are small, miserable, and stressed.

 In order to protect you, your brain has what’s called a negativity bias.
 The bottom line for survival, the first order of business, is to make sure you don’t die, right?
 In order to be good at surviving, then, you have to be good at detecting threats, and then to make sure they take hold: “Hey, that place over there is where the lions hang out – so don’t ever go there.”

 From a strict survival perspective, your nervous system’s Prime Directive is to make sure you don’t get hit over the head.
 Joys, sources of good stuff – like the smell of fresh-mown grass, or the smile of your child — is “non-essential” for the Prime Directive.
 Good things aren’t essential for “not dying,” so the brain doesn’t need to hold on to them in order to keep you alive.

 As a result, as my friend and fellow neuropsychologist Rick Hanson says, “the brain is like Velcro for negative experiences but Teflon for positive ones”; we also tend to overestimate threats, not because we’re neurotic, but because we’re wired to pay attention to danger more than the delight of a cool, sunny day.

 Or, to look at it another way, we’re wired to respond when someone says, “Be afraid!
 Be very afraid!” than we are when someone else says, “Look at how much good there is in the world.”

 So, what if you want to live in a way that’s about more than fear and survival?
 Living in reality, in a way that includes joy, connection, creativity, and thriving?